 Sharon Erdrich MHSc (Hons), PG Dip HSc (Merit), PG Cert HSc (Nutrition), NZRGON.
 PhD Candidate

-Gastrointestinal Consultant, Functional Medicine Specialist
+Gastrointestinal Consultant, Functional Medicine Practitioner

 Sharon Erdrich is one of New Zealand’s leading natural healthcare professionals.
 With a Master of Health Science (Hons) and over 40 years experience in the health sector, she offers lifestyle, health and nutritional expertise to health professionals as well as to private clients.